HighQ Savings One of Our Best Liquid, Online Savings Accounts

 Compound interest simply means earning interest on interest.
 When interest compounds daily, your interest is broken into 365 smaller payments.
 When it compounds monthly (Quorum compounds dividends monthly), it is paid in 12 payments.
 If interest is compounded daily, interest added on Tuesday will earn interest on Wednesday, and then the new amount will earn interest on Thursday—and so on.
 If interest is added monthly, the interest earned for a specific month will be paid once each month.

 While it is true that the more often interest is compounded, the more you stand to earn, it’s important to remember that when looking at APY, you are looking at the annual yield, not the rate.
 That means, when you see a high-yield savings account that advertises 2.00% APY, you will have earned 2.00% on your balance by year end, whether it is compounded daily or monthly: APY is the equalizer and allows you to compare apples to apples.

 How does a savings account differ from a term account (similar to a CD)?

-When comparing term (similar to a CD) and savings accounts, it helps to understand their differences by looking at factors including:
+When comparing a term (similar to a CD) and savings accounts, it helps to understand their differences by looking at factors including:

-- Accessibility of funds: With a savings account, your funds are liquid, meaning you have fast and flexible access to cash, whenever you need it (it’s important to note that withdrawals are limited to six times per month, per savings account, per Federal Regulation D; click to learn more about what qualifies as a withdrawal).
+- Accessibility of funds: With a traditional savings account, your funds are liquid, meaning you have fast and flexible access to cash, whenever you need it (it’s important to note that withdrawals are limited to six times per month, per savings account, per Federal Regulation D; click to learn more about what qualifies as a withdrawal).
 However, with term accounts, you invest a specific amount of cash, for a particular period ranging from a few months up to five years or more.
 If you withdraw these funds before the end of this maturity period, you will pay penalties up to several months’ of accumulated dividends.